favoursyre/portfolio-website-v1/README.md

 Add data through Django Admin.

 Go to http://127.0.0.1:8000/admin to access the Django Admin interface and sign in using the admin credentials.
+Note: When editing technologies and projects, put the image/icon url in the box, possibly the file's google drive direct download link